LostRuins/lite.koboldai.net/README.md

 - Concedo

+Changelog for KAI Horde Web UI v3 at 27 Dec 2022:
+- Added a table to display current list of Workers and their capabilities.
+- Added a hacky workaround to fix Horde misdirecting prompts to incorrect models (toggleable, not sure if it helps)
+- Allow user to abort a generation after 10 seconds if a response was not received.

 Changelog for KAI Horde Web UI v2 at 25 Dec 2022:
 - Added support for Author Note Template
 - Added a rudimentary save and load to file, can read both old and new file formats, and will save to old format